dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 You'll notice that the template that comes with Ionic 2 has three generic pages and a `TabsPage` component in the `pages` directory.
 The `TabsPage` is used to provide navigation to the other pages and gives us the tab strip at the bottom of the app.

 The other ones are just generic placeholder pages and, as such, we can delete them.
 To do so, let's remove the following directories: `pages/about`, `pages/contact`, and `pages/home`.
-And remove their utilization from the `app/app.module.ts` file.
+We'll also remove their utilization from the `app/app.module.ts` file.
 This last step is achieved by removing these components:

 * `import` statements
 * from the `declarations` and `entryComponents` properties of `@NgModule`

- And then we generate the two pages that our app will have, through the Ionic's CLI:
+ We'll generate the two pages that our app will have, through the Ionic's CLI:

  ```bash
  ionic g page profile
  ionic g page quotes
  ```

- We'll need to change up the SASS files we import in `app/app.scss`:
+ We'll need to change up the SCSS files we import in `app/app.scss`:

  ```css
 @import "../pages/profile/profile";